blade-01/vueboost/README.md

 yarn build
 ```

-And you will see the generated file in `dist` that ready to be served.
+And you will see the generated file in `dist` that is ready to be served.

 ### Deploy